Advancis Ltd, trading as Buddy Loans, went into administration on 7 September 2021.

 The administrators have now published their proposals, see below.

-The FAQs on the Buddy website suggest it is likely to follow the standard pattern for high-cost lender administrations.
+This is likely to follow the standard pattern for high-cost lender administrations.

 It is the administrators’ role to realise the assets of a company and divide them between the creditors.
 This distribution can take a long time – a year or more.